-- If a car is signalled to do so from the safety car. - Under 40.14 below. - When entering the pits any car may pass another car remaining on the track, including the safety car, after it has crossed the first safety car line. - When leaving the pits any car, including the safety car, may overtake, or be overtaken by, another car on the track before it crosses the second safety car line. - When the safety car is returning to the pits it may be overtaken by cars on the track once it has crossed the first safety car line. - Any car stopping in its designated garage area whilst the safety car is using the pit lane (see 40.10 below) may be overtaken. - If any car slows with an obvious problem. - 40.8 When ordered to do so by the clerk of the course the observer in the car will use a green light to signal to any cars between it and the race leader that they should pass.
-These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 40.9 The safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him.
+- a) If a driver is signalled to do so from the safety car. - b) Under 40.13 or 40.16 below. - c) When entering the pits a driver may pass another car remaining on the track, including the safety car, after he has reached the first safety car line. - d) When leaving the pits a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - e) When the safety car is returning to the pits it may be overtaken by cars on the track once it has reached the first safety car line. - f) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - g) Any car stopping in its designated garage area whilst the safety car is using the pit lane (see 40.11 below) may be overtaken. - h) If any car slows with an obvious problem. - 40.9 When ordered to do so by the clerk of the course the observer in the car will use a green light to signal to any cars between it and the race leader that they should pass.
+These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 40.10 The safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him.

-Once behind the safety car, the race leader must keep within ten car lengths of it (except under 40.11 below).
+Once behind the safety car, the race leader must keep within ten car lengths of it (except under Article 40.13 below).